 Welcome to Badgers

-Every child need's to bring their planner/ reading record to school every day.
+Every child should bring their planner/ reading record to school every single day.

 - Important dates and reminders

 - Any homework information that the children have been set - homework will be handed out on a Friday to be handed back in the following Thursday for marking.class page